earthly/earthly/docs/earthly-command/earthly-command.md

 {% hint style='info' %}
 ##### Note
-The directory used for loading the `.env` file is the directory where `earth` is called from and not necessarily the directory where the Earthfile is located in.
+The directory used for loading the `.env` file is the directory where `earthly` is called from and not necessarily the directory where the Earthfile is located in.
 {% endhint %}

-The additional environment variables specified in the `.env` file are loaded by `earth` in three distinct ways:
+The additional environment variables specified in the `.env` file are loaded by `earthly` in three distinct ways:

-* **Setting options for `earth` itself** - the settings are loaded if they match the environment variable equivalent of an `earth` option.
+* **Setting options for `earthly` itself** - the settings are loaded if they match the environment variable equivalent of an `earthly` option.
 * **Build args** - the settings are passed on to the build and are used to override any [`ARG`](../earthfile/earthfile.md#arg) declaration.
 * **Secrets** - the settings are passed on to the build to be referenced via the [`RUN --secret`](../earthfile/earthfile.md#secret-less-than-env-var-greater-than-less-than-secret-ref-greater-than) option.